 Humanitarian aid can sometimes impact local economies by suddenly raising prices (influx of people, limited resources).
-Integrating the Bangladeshi “host” populations into this project therefore contributes to anticipating these abuses and limiting tensions between the camp’s occupants and the local population.
+Integrating the Bangladeshi “host” populations into this project contributes to anticipating these abuses and limiting tensions between the camp’s occupants and the local community.
 It strives not to create inequality in the provision of skills and establishes links between the camp and the outside world.

 Recycling, sustainability and ecology

-Usually generators can be quickly installed in the field and thus constitute the “easy” answer regarding access to electricity in emergency situations.
+Usually, generators can be quickly installed in the field and thus constitute the “easy” answer regarding access to electricity in emergency situations.
 However, they are polluting (CO2 emissions) and present electrical risks.
 They also cause significant noise pollution and often have a short lifespan.
 Thus, solar energy has emerged in the humanitarian sector, providing a more expensive alternative in the immediate but nevertheless in the long term more effective and sustainable.

 A major challenge is to prevent individual failed kits from being thrown away directly, as is often the case because of the complexity of dismantling them for repair.
-The same applies to all solar equipment, which is often thrown away when it could simply be repaired.
+The same applies to all solar equipment, which is frequently thrown away when it could be repaired.
 From now on, this equipment can be repaired by electricians.

 Outcomes of the pilot project